facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 This problem is easy to solve, we must put a flag in the constructor and if it is true throw an exception.
-_Another way to fix it, is to create a `named constuctor` and make the `__constructor` private_. let's do it with the first solution!
+_Another way to fix it, is to create a `named constuctor` and make the `__constructor` private_. let's do it using the first solution!

 # The concrete example, break the immutable object first fix